 There are several “red flags” for determining if you are already experiencing some loss:

-Ongoing hearing loss is not only frustrating for you, co-workers, friends and family, but it can have a detrimental effect to your overall health.
+The ongoing of hearing loss is not only frustrating for you, co-workers, friends and family, but it can have a detrimental effect on your overall health.
 Studies have shown it can lead to depression, social anxiety, and cognitive decline like Dementia or Alzheimers.
+Read more on cognitive decline here.

 *National Institutes of Health (NIH)